AllenHsu1107/car-detection/docs/proposal.md

 Third, lane switching is also a challenge, including the car in front/in the back switching lane, or another car cutting in between.
 The sudden change of the distance may cause the device to calculate the wrong speed, therefore resulting in incorrect alarms.

-Fourth, in some states, cars are not required to have a lisence plate at the front end, so the detection won't work in these cases.
-We will have to detect the appearance of the full car instead, and calculate the distance by using the width of the car.
+Fourth, in some states, cars are not required to have a lisence plate at the front end, so plate detection won't work in these cases.
+We will have to use two cameras to calculate the depth instead, or detect the appearance of the full car, and calculate the distance by using the width of the car.

 ## 6. Requirements for Success
 What skills and resources are necessary to perform the project?